 What does it mean to be a Project SEARCH Intern?

-An intern is a student who has been accepted into the Project SEARCH Program, has a strong desire to work, has no behavioral/attendance concerns and is eager to gain employment through a work experience.
+An intern is a student who has been accepted into the Project SEARCH Program, has a strong desire to work, has no behavioral/attendance concerns and is eager to gain employment through work experience.

 Students in the program will be referred to as interns.
 They will be expected to participate in Corewell Health’s work culture and do their best to uphold Corewell Health’s vision, mission and will abide by all policies/procedures.